amankumar0724/ChitChat/README.md

 ### 👤 Authentication

-- Register and login with email/password
+- Register and log in using phone number and OTP verification
-- Firebase Authentication with secure session handling
+- Secured using Firebase Phone Authentication with session management
-- Optionally supports Google Sign-In (if implemented)

 ### 💬 Messaging